Asymptotically Improved Circuit for $d$-ary Grover's Algorithm with Advanced Decomposition of $n$-qudit Toffoli Gate: Improved Circuit for -ary Grover's Search

-Our circuit construction as shown in 6(c) or 6(d), as in \cite{gokhale2019asymptotic}, can also be interpreted as a binary tree of gates.
-More elaborately, the inputs/outputs are qubits, but we grant inhibition of the $\ket{2}$ and $\ket{3}$ ququads states in between.
+Our circuit construction as shown in \ref{8qubit}(c) or \ref{8qubit}(d), as in \cite{gokhale2019asymptotic}, can also be interpreted as a binary tree of gates.
+More elaborately, the inputs/outputs are qubits, but we grant inhibition of the $\ket{2}$ and $\ket{3}$ quaternary states in between.
 The circuit maintains a tree structure and has the property that the intermediate qubit, of each sub-tree as well as root can only be raised to $\ket{2}$ if all of its seven control leaves were $\ket{1}$.
 In order to verify this property, we perceive that the qubit $q_4$ can only become $\ket{2}$ if and only if it was originally $\ket{1}$ and qubit $q_6$ was previously $\ket{3}$.
 At the following level of the tree, we see qubit $q_6$ could have only been $\ket{3}$ if it was previously $\ket{1}$ and both $q_3$ and $q_7$ qubits were $\ket{2}$ before.
 If any of the controls were not $\ket{1}$, the $\ket{2}$ or $\ket{3}$ states would fail to move to the root of the tree.
 Hence, the $X$ gate is only carried out if all controls are $\ket{1}$.
 The right half of the circuit undergoes computation to get back the controls to their original state.
 The construction applies more generally to any multi-controlled $U$ gate.

 After each succeeding level of the tree structure, the number of qubits under inspection is reduced by a factor of $\sim2$.
 This leads to the circuit depth being logarithmic in $n$, where $n$ is the number of controls.
-On top of that, each ququad is operated on by a small constant number of three gates, so the total number of gates is optimized.
-Wang et al. \cite{wang} has also mentioned about $n$-qudit Toffoli decomposition before us.
-In Table \ref{tab:n_controlled}, we have shown that our approach gives better result in terms of depth and gate cost than theirs.
-Further, we have shown a 8-qudit Toffoli decomposition but this can be extended to $n$-qudit also.
+On top of that, each quaternary qudit (termed as ququad) is operated on by a small constant number of three gates, so the total number of gates is optimized.
+Wang et al. Prior work of \cite{wang} has also mentioned about $n$-qudit Toffoli decomposition.
+In Table \ref{tab:n_controlled}, we have shown that our approach gives better result in terms of circuit depth and gate cost than \cite{wang}.
+Further, we have shown an 8-qudit Toffoli decomposition but this can be easily extended to $n$-qudit also, thus our proposed approach is generalized in nature.